scala/docs.scala-lang/contribute/hacker-guide.md

   at Lang.NEXT 2012 in which Martin elaborates on the design of scalac and the architecture of the reflection API.
 * [Scala compiler corner](http://lampwww.epfl.ch/~magarcia/ScalaCompilerCornerReloaded/) contains extensive documentation about most of the post-typer phases (i.e. the backend) in the Scala compiler.
-* [scala-internals](http://groups.google.com/group/scala-internals), a mailing list which hosts discussions about the core internal design and implementation of the Scala system.
+* [Scala Contributors](https://contributors.scala-lang.org/), a mailing list which hosts discussions about the core internal design and implementation of the Scala system.

 ##### Other Projects